Eden Valley Railway: Background

-Before the construction of the Eden Valley Railway, in the 1840s, several schemes had been proposed which would have run to the Eden Valley; one was the York & Carlisle Junction Railway, backed by the Great North of England Railway, which would have run from Northallerton to Barnard Castle then across the Pennines to Kirkby Stephen, after which two branches would have been formed to connect with the Lancaster and Carlisle Railway; one to Tebay and the other to Clifton.
-Another similar scheme was the Northumberland & Lancashire Union which would have run from Gateshead near Newcastle upon Tyne to Barnard Castle, and then as the York & Carlisle line across the Pennines via Kirkby Stephen to Tebay.
+Before the construction of the Eden Valley Railway, in the 1840s, several schemes had been proposed which would have run to the Eden Valley; one was the York and Carlisle Junction Railway, backed by the Great North of England Railway, which would have run from Northallerton to Barnard Castle then across the Pennines to Kirkby Stephen, after which two branches would have been formed to connect with the Lancaster and Carlisle Railway; one to Tebay and the other to Clifton.
+Another similar scheme was the Northumberland and Lancashire Union which would have run from Gateshead near Newcastle upon Tyne to Barnard Castle, and then as the York and Carlisle Junction Railway across the Pennines via Kirkby Stephen to Tebay.
 Additionally the Yorkshire and Glasgow Union Railway was planned to run west from Thirsk through Wensleydale to Hawes, then north through the Mallerstang Valley to Kirkby Stephen, and then through the Eden Valley to Clifton via Appleby-in-Westmorland.
-Both the Yorkshire & Glasgow Union and part of the York & Carlisle Junction to Tebay were empowered by acts of Parliament in 1845 but the end of the Railway bubble of the 1840s meant that they were not built.
+Both the Yorkshire and Glasgow Union Railway and part of the York and Carlisle Junction Railway to Tebay were empowered by acts of Parliament in 1845 but the end of the Railway bubble of the 1840s meant that they were not built.

 It was not until the late 1850s that a line through the Eden Valley was proposed again.
 Firstly a new trans-Pennine railway line was proposed, reviving the earlier schemes; the South Durham and Lancashire Union Railway (SD&LUR) was to run from the Stockton and Darlington Railway to Kirkby Stephen and then to Tebay.
 A second line, the Eden Valley Railway would branch from the first at Kirkby Stephen and then go to Clifton via the upper Eden Valley.
 The main purpose of these lines was freight, not passengers; bringing higher grade iron ore from Cumberland and Lancashire to the blast furnaces of the North East, and coal and coke from the mines of Durham to the northwest of England.
 The route was shorter than the alternative, the Lancaster and Carlisle Railway.

 The act of Parliament authorising South Durham and Lancashire Union Railway, the South Durham and Lancashire Union Railway Act 1857 (20 & 21 Vict. c. xl) was passed on 13 July 1857, and that for the Eden Valley Railway, the Eden Valley Railway Act 1858 (21 & 22 Vict. c. xiv) came soon after on 21 May 1858.

 The act allowed the raising of a capital of £180,000.
 The appointed directors of the company include important figures from Westmorland and Cumberland including William Brougham, Sir Richard Tufton Isaac Wilson as well as Henry Pease.